 Where to Start?

 First off, Linode is by far, one of the big brothers in the Iaas game.
-Linode started off in mid 2003, with three data centers to its name.
-Fast forward to 2018, and Linode has expanded to an astonishing nine datacenters!
+Linode started off in mid 2003, with only three data centers to its name.
+Fast forward to 2018, and Linode has expanded to a vastly decentralized nine datacenters!

 Fact check Linode!